rsnpj/notes-site/notes/Year_2/Programming_Paradigms/Functional_Programming/Lazy_Evaluation.md

 # Controlling evaluation order

 <Definition name="Normal Form">

-{`
-The expression graph contains no redexes, is finite, and is acyclic \n Data constructors are not reducible, so they "look like functions, there is no reduction rule `}
+The expression graph contains no redexes, is finite, and is acyclic

+Data constructors are not reducible, so they "look like functions, there is no reduction rule

 </Definition>

 <Definition name="Weak head normal form (WHNF)">

-{`
-The expression graph is in normal form, or the topmost node in the expression graph is a constructor.\n This allows for cycles
+The expression graph is in normal form, or the topmost node in the expression graph is a constructor.

-`}
+This allows for cycles

 </Definition>

 ## Evaluation rule